mikenath223/Doctors-Appointments-Backend/README.md

 ```sh
 npm run start:all
 ```
+ This command will start all the cloud functions on different ports:
+    - `findManyDoctors` on port 8080
+    - `getDoctorDetails` on port 8081
+    - `bookAppointment` on port 8082
+    - `getAppointments` on port 8083

 ### 5. Directory Structure

 - You can start all functions simultaneously using the following command: